clicon/clixon-docs/standards.rst

 Further, in `get-config` filter expressions, the RFC6241 XPath Capability is preferred over default subtrees.
 This has two reasons:

-1. XPATH has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retreived.
+1. XPath has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retreived.
 2. Subtree filtering does not support namespaces yet.

 RESTCONF